 The Cayman Islands is the leading offshore domicile for hedge funds, and as regulators and investors have placed more stringent requirements on good governance and oversight, independent directors have taken up the mantle of supporting the asset management industry.

-A growing sector of Cayman’s financial services industry is the provision of independent directors.
-During the global financial crisis it became apparent that independent directors from the Cayman Islands were indispensable when hedge funds were faced with making difficult decisions.
-In particular, they ensured that all decisions were made in accordance with the fund documents and that all shareholders were treated fairly.
-This has not been lost on the institutional investors who are, for the most part, making it one of their investment requirements that there is an independent board of directors.
-It has now become common place that all new hedge funds have at least a majority of independent directors on their boards.
-On 4th June 2014, the Cayman Islands Government approved the Directors Registration and Licensing Law (DRLL) 2014, which required all directors of mutual funds regulated under the Mutual Funds Law (2015 Revision) and directors of companies registered as excluded persons under the Securities Investment Business Law (2015 Revision), to register with CIMA.
+A thriving sector of Cayman’s financial services industry is the provision of independent directors on various structures, such as hedge funds, private equity funds, special purpose vehicles and insurance companies.
+Corporate Governance, in general, has become a major touch point in the financial services industry worldwide, following a number of high-profile cases where investors were defrauded, in part due to insufficient independent oversight.
+In addition, during the global financial crisis, independent directors from the Cayman Islands added significant value when hedge funds were faced with making difficult decisions, for example, ensuring that all decisions were made in accordance with the fund documents and that all shareholders were treated fairly.
+This has not been lost on the institutional investors who are, for the most part, making it one of their investment requirements that there is a majority of independent directors on the board.

 For a list of the top firms in the Cayman Islands who offer independent director services please see here: